libdebug/libdebug/docs/stopping_events/debugging_flow.md

 All stopping events can be enabled or disabled at any time.
 You can read the `enabled` attribute to check the current state of the event.
 To enable or disable the event, you can call the `enable()` or `disable()` methods respectively.

 ### :material-lambda: Callback
 The callback function of the event can be set, changed or removed (set to `None`) at any time.
 Please be mindful of the event mode resulting from the change on the callback parameter.
+Additionally, you can set the callback to `True` to register an empty callback.

 ### :simple-ticktick: Hit Records
 Stopping events have attributes that can help you keep track of hits.
 For example, the `hit_count` attribute stores the number of times the event has been triggered.